stepsecurity-poc/stepsecurity-poc-harden-runner/README.md

 * Since this new domain is now outside of the baseline, it will trigger an anomalous network call - to observe the anomalous network call, navigate to the workflow runs insights page under the Network Events tab
 * Block Policy - [this section is currently being updated]

-## Lockdown Mode (Only applicable for Kubernetes ARC deployments)
+## Lockdown Mode (Kubernetes ARC deployments only)

-For self-hosted ARC (Actions Runner Controller) deployments, StepSecurity supports Lockdown Mode - which provides automatic blocking of CI/CD jobs when critical security threats are detected in real-time.
-Currently: reverse shell, priviledged container, and runner worker memory read processes are supported.
+For **self-hosted ARC (Actions Runner Controller) deployments**, StepSecurity supports **Lockdown Mode** - which provides automatic blocking of CI/CD jobs when critical security threats are detected in real-time.
+Currently the following process detections are supported:
+* Reverse shell activity
+* Priviledged container execution
+* Runner worker memory read access

-### Prerequisite
+### Prerequisites

-To test this feature, firstly, the ARC Harden Runner agent must be installed.
-In order to do this, reach out to StepSecurity to enable the ARC installation instructions for your tenant.
-You can then find the instructions under `Settings -> Harden Runner Installation -> ARC`.
-Ensure that the workflows (`lock-down-[process event type].yml`) use the correct runner label.
+Before testing Lockdown Mode, you must have the ARC Harden-Runner agent installed in your Kubernetes cluster.
+To enable access to the ARC installation instructions:

+1. Contact StepSecurity to activate ARC installation for your tenant.
+2. Once enabled, navigate to: **Settings → Harden Runner Installation → ARC**
+3. Follow the provided steps to deploy the Harden-Runner agent.

+Finally, ensure that the Lockdown Mode workflows `lock-down-[process event type].yml` use the correct runner label

-### Set up Lockdown Mode Policy
+### Set up Lockdown Mode policy

 To set up a Lockdown Mode Policy:
-* Navigate to the Policy Store tab (`Harden Runner -> Policy Store`) and create a new policy, or edit an existing one
+1. Navigate to the Policy Store tab (**Harden Runner → Policy Store**) and create a new policy, or edit an existing one
-* Add the lockdown configuration using the following syntax:
+2. Add the lockdown configuration using the following syntax:
   ```
   lockdown-mode:
    enabled: true